Coronavirus - business closures

-Current details of business closure restrictions can be found online.
+Current details of business closure restrictions can be found on GOV.UK: guidance - Closing certain businesses and venues in England

-Further guidance and links to financial and business support information is available online.
+Further guidance and links to financial and business support information is available on Coronavirus - business support.

 This means people can continue to enter premises to access takeaway services, including delivery drivers.